kanishkasubash/frontend-web-development/typescript-demo/README.md

    node hello.js
    ```

-   You should see the output "Hello, John!" printed to the console.
+   You should see the output `Hello, John!` printed to the console.

 Congratulations!
 You've successfully installed TypeScript, created your first TypeScript program, and executed it.
 You can continue to build more complex TypeScript applications by creating additional `.ts` files, using TypeScript's features such as type annotations and interfaces to add type safety, and leveraging TypeScript's tooling and features for your development needs.